The French art of living has its website Live in France like the French

 How?
 By following in the footsteps of an enthusiastic guide who, as you walk up the Champ de Mars, tells you the story of the monument that now represents France to the world.
 Thanks to virtual headsets, you can also discover the building's original environment and, as you stand right where our ancestors first discovered this veritable technical feat, you can see, as they did, the other architectural treasures that surrounded it at the time and even... cross paths with Gustave Eiffel!

-During these jumps between physical and virtual reality, your guide Vladina reveals all the Iron Lady's secrets, even though, like the Palais du Trocadéro and all the other monuments created for the World's Fair, it should have been destroyed immediately afterwards.
-A future that is difficult to envisage at the end of the 19th century as its innovative use of metal (a material not considered very noble) and its height were highly unpopular.
+A future that is difficult to envisage at the end of the 19th century as its innovative use of metal (a material not considered very noble), its height and its red colour were highly unpopular.
 Legal action was even taken to prevent its construction, but despite the delay it caused, the Tower was ready (just) in time!

 Valérie from Comme des Français